jcgueriaud1/cooking-club/docs/4__secure-app.md

 Currently the application and all the endpoints are public.

-In this chapter we will:
+In this step we will:
 - Secure the application
 - Restrict the access by adding a login page
 - Secure the endpoints.

 ## Secure the application

-Stop your application.
 Add this dependency to your pom.xml

 ```xml